dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/azure-apps/index.md

 ### Deploy the app self-contained

-Use Visual Studio or the command-line interface (CLI) tools for a [self-contained deployment (SCD)](/dotnet/core/deploying/#self-contained-deployments-scd).
+Use Visual Studio or the .NET Core CLI for a [self-contained deployment (SCD)](/dotnet/core/deploying/#self-contained-deployments-scd).

 # [Visual Studio](#tab/visual-studio)